learn-co-curriculum/phase-1-html-forms-lab/README.md

 ## Reinforcing Our Understanding of HTML Forms

 To see and test your form in action, run `httpserver` or open `index.html` in a new browser tab.
-To test your work, run `learn test`.
+To test your work, run `npm test`.

 Some basic HTML has been provided for this lab, along with HTML comments on what is needed.
 Follow the provided comments and test messages to see what is needed